tobyvin/.dotfiles/README.md

 ### Install script

-A [install.sh] helper script is provided that will stow packages, remove broken symlinks, and run package specific install scripts.
-The install script can be run with `./install.sh [package ..]`, defaulting to operating on all packages if none are specified.
+A [install.sh] helper script is provided that will stow packages and run package specific install scripts.
+It can be run with `./install.sh [package ..]`, defaulting to operating on all packages if none are specified.

-#### Removing broken symlinks

-The install script will do it's best to clean broken symlinks from the target directory.
-It's fairly strict about what it will remove, erroring on the side caution, as to not remove any symlinks that do (or did) not belong to the repository.
+It stows the packages using the `-R` (restow) option, which will remove any broken or missing symlinks belonging to the repository.
+Normally this spams the output with `UNLINK` and `LINK` for every file in every package, so it's piped through a small awk script to filter the output to only non-reverted actions.

 #### Package specific install scripts